p00temkin/arctang/README.md

 ### Closing thoughts, future projects

-- Since the ARC standards are new and allow for mutablility it seems most creators enable this functionality.
+- Since the ARC standards are new and allow for mutability it seems most creators enable this functionality.
 This is very different from Ethereum and overall tells the user 'this NFT isnt really yours'.
 If the NFT manager wallet is compromised the entire collection can be destroyed with a single acfg command.
 Would be interesting to change this creator mindset and endorse immutability for top collections.
 Perhaps introduce a gamification aspect which transforms the NFT to an immutable state after some achievement.
-This would embrace the differences to Ethereum but still respect the ethos of immutable blockchains.
+This would embrace the differences to Ethereum but still respect the ethos of immutable blockchain assets.
 - On Algorand the NFT ARC standards seems to be lacking the concept of 'collection' or 'club', ie the 'smart contract clubhouse' when compared to Ethereum.
 Would be interesting to explore various paths to enable the same vibe on Algorand.

 ### Additional useful options/resources